vbwx/finddup/Manual.md

     finddup -n . file.xyz

 # CAVEATS

-Multiple hard links to the same file are considered duplicates, for obvious reasons.
-Symbolic links are (at the moment) treated the same way if invoked with **-L** or **-H**.

 Although **finddup** should work on any platform, it has so far only been tested on macOS.